wovo/hwcpp/readme.md

 - check blue pill default & fast clocks
 - SysTick use can be generalized
 - make HAL port/pin interfaces more regular, use mask in other targets
-- enumerate more pins
+- enumerate more pins (uno & due OK)
-- target frequencies
+- target frequencies => due startup??
 - show code, dseg, dss sizes from bmptk
 - reinterpret a pin_in_out to something different (so only one to define)
 - add author info, history, copyright to each file